Sumudu202/Uni/README.md

 Domain Overview

 The intended users of the system are prospective postgraduate students and postgraduate officers at the postgraduate institute.
 Prospective postgraduate students should send an application for new admissions.
-A sample application is given in page 03 and 04 .
 The application has three main sections:
 1. Personal information section
 2. Educational and Professional qualification section
 3. Details of the Intended program section.